It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: September

-Description/Criteria: Tobacco-Free Life is offering scholarship awards to the students who best demonstrate their skills in encouraging smokers to break free of their addiction by creating a well-researched and evidence-based 1,000-1,500-word essay offering advice to tobacco users.
-Must be 18 years or older undergraduate or graduate student to participate.
+Description/Criteria: Tobacco-Free Life offers scholarship awards to the students who best demonstrate their skills in encouraging smokers to break free of their addiction by creating a well-researched and evidence-based 1,000-1,500-word essay offering advice to tobacco users.
+Must be 18 years or older undergraduate or graduate student, to participate.

 Related Article: Good books for African American teens